zhangweijian97/LogseqNote/pages/dme presentation.md

 ### The paper introduced 5 measurements.
 ### The first is kurtosis.
 As a gaussian random variable has 0 kurtosis, while for most nongaussian random variables, kurtosis is nonzero.
-Therefore, We can measure the non-gaussianity by maximizing the absolute value of the kurtosis of y.
+Therefore, we can measure the non-gaussianity by maximizing the absolute value of the kurtosis of y.
+###
 讲
 ###
 ##